hisham8989/myalarm/README.md

 ## Screenshots

-    this is how alarm clock looks when its launch or in idle state
+    Here is the first when the app is launched or in idle state
 ![App Screenshot](./idle.jpg)

     User can set time for an alarm through these dropdowns